lacchain/lacchain-did-js/README.md

 ***Note:** The **recover** function needs to be called ``n/2 + 1`` times.*

-## Testing the NodeJS library
+## Testing

-Make sure you have truffle installed, then run:
+The unit test will be performed in the LACChain Main Network.
+If you want to change that, edit directly the files in the /test directory

 ```bash
 $ npm install
 $ npm test
 ```

+## Licence

 Copyright 2021 LACChain